Statistics of interfacial fluctuations of radially growing clusters: Introduction

 This equation can be readily solved for $\gamma > 1/\zeta$ and in the long time limit

 and so the dependence on the initial condition tends to zero as a power law for long times.
 This is, as mentioned, one of the consequences of dilution.
-If we considered the dilation transformation $x \to (t/t_0)^\gamma x$ we would find again Eq.~(\ref{gdomain}) but this time without the dilution term.
+If we considered the dilatation transformation $x \to (t/t_0)^\gamma x$ we would find again Eq.~(\ref{gdomain}) but this time without the dilution term.
+This corresponds to a dilatation of mass and space simultaneously.
 The solution now becomes

 and so the dependence on the initial condition remains for all times.
 In the first case the long time solution becomes spatially uncorrelated, and in the second one only part of the initial correlations survive.
 As an abuse of language, we will talk about decorrelation in both cases.
-The memory effects that affect the solution in the no-dilution (or dilation) situation separate its behavior from the one dictated by the Family-Vicsek ansatz \cite{escuderojs,escuderoar}.
+The memory effects that affect the solution in the no-dilution (or dilatation) situation separate its behavior from the one dictated by the Family-Vicsek scaling \cite{escuderojs,escuderoar}.
 For $\gamma < 1/\zeta$ the memory effects and the corresponding dependence on the initial condition disappear exponentially fast for long times as a consequence of the effect of diffusion.

-Dilution is also the mechanism that controls the amount of matter on the interface.
+We start discussing dilution as the mechanism that controls the amount of matter on the interface.
 Pure diffusion on a growing domain is described by the equation

-in Eulerian coordinates $x \in [0,L_0]$ (see~\cite{escuderojs}) and where dilution has been taken into account.
+in Eulerian coordinates $x \in [0,L_0] \times \cdots \times [0,L_0]$ (see~\cite{escuderojs}) and where dilution has been taken into account.
 The total mass on the surface is conserved